stanleygu/sbml2matlab/README.txt

 # Introduction

-sbml2matlab is an executable for translating SBML files to their MATLAB model equivalents.
+sbml2matlab is an executable for translating SBML files to their MATLAB model equivalents. sbml2matlab is also available as a library for use in other programs.

 # Usage
 sbml2matlab may be called in four different ways: